flsoares8/cs50_Final_Project/README.md

 ### WHY

-Striving for a more concious World, awareness of our footprint is essential.
+Striving for a more conscious World, awareness of our footprint is essential.
 Getting past last century materials is walking in that direction.

 ### _WHAT_